2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

-• Bias lawsuits multiply: First collective action certified (Mobley v.
-Workday, May 2025), with AI hiring showing 0% selection rates for certain demographics[2]
+- Bias lawsuits multiply: First collective action certified (Mobley v.
+Workday, May 2025), with AI hiring studies showing 0% selection rates for certain demographics in head-to-head name comparisons[2]

-• Autonomous weapons deployed: Pentagon’s “Replicator” program promises thousands of AI weapons within 18-24 months, with 120+ countries calling for bans[4]
+- Autonomous weapons development accelerates: Pentagon’s “Replicator” program aims to deploy thousands of AI systems within 18-24 months, with 120+ countries calling for regulation[4]

-• Accountability vanishes: 63% of breached organizations lack any AI governance policies[3]
+- Accountability gaps widen: 63% of breached organizations lack any AI governance policies[3]

 This isn’t a future threat.
 This is December 2025 reality.